-CURRICULUM REQUREMENTS CHECKLIST
+THE HONORS COLLEGE CURRICULUM REQUREMENTS CHECKLIST

-- F irst-Year Students Students must take at least one, but no more than two, Honors Academic Courses the first semester.
-Honors students not enrolled in an Honors Academic Course the first semester will lose Honors College membership.
-Complete a minimum of three Honors Academic Courses during the academic year.
-Schedule at least one 1-hour Honors Participation Course during the first year.
-Submit the Honors College Plan of Study prior to registration for the Spring semester.
+rst-Year Students Students must take at least one, but no more than two, Honors Academic Courses (3-4 credit hours) the first semester.
+Honors College students not enrolled in at least one Honors Academic Course the first semester will lose Honors College membership.
+Complete a minimum of two Honors Academic Courses during the academic year.
+Schedule an advising appointment and submit the Honors College Plan of Study prior to registration for the Spring semester.
 A Plan of Study must be updated anytime planned courses change.
-Maintain a cumulative unadjusted Auburn GPA of at least 3.0.
-Se cond-Year Students Complete three Honors Academic Courses during the academic year, if possible.
-Honors students not enrolled in an Honors course will lose Honors College membership, if an updated Plan of Study does not reflect the student's lack of Honors course enrollment.
+Maintain a cumulative unadjusted Auburn GPA of at least 3.2. - cond-Year Students Complete a minimum of two Honors Academic Courses during the academic year.
+Honors College students not enrolled in an Honors course will lose Honors College membership, if an updated Plan of Study does not reflect the student's lack of Honors course enrollment.
 Schedule an advising appointment to update Plan of Study.
-Schedule at least one 1-hour Honors Participation Course during the second year.
-Maintain a cumulative unadjusted Auburn GPA of at least 3.2 to remain in good standing in the Honors College (at the time of graduation, a minimum GPA of 3.2 is required for Honors Scholar designation or 3.4 or higher for University Honors Scholar designation).
-Th ird-Year Students If the 18 hour requirement of Honors Academic Courses has not been completed, student must schedule an appointment with an Honors Advisor to update his or her Plan of Study.
-Schedule at least one 1-hour Honors Participation Course during the third year.
-Optional: Submit an approved Capstone/Apogee Experience Plan of Study form at least one year prior to graduation.
-Maintain a cumulative unadjusted Auburn GPA of at least 3.2 to remain in good standing in the Honors College (at the time of graduation, a minimum GPA of 3.2 is required for Honors Scholar designation or 3.4 or higher for University Honors Scholar designation).
-Fo urth-Year Students If the 18 hour requirement of Honors Academic Courses has not been completed due to conflicts with the college curriculum model, students will complete the remaining Honors hours.
-Schedule at least one 1-hour Honors Participation Course during the fourth year.
+Maintain a cumulative unadjusted Auburn GPA of at least 3.4 to remain in good standing in the Honors College.
+Th ird-Year Students Complete a minimum of two Honors Academic Courses during the academic year.
+Honors College students not enrolled in an Honors course will lose Honors College membership, if an updated Plan of Study does not reflect the student's lack of Honors course enrollment.
+Schedule an advising appointment to update Plan of Study.
+Submit an approved Senior-Year Honors Experience Plan of Study form at least one year prior to graduation. u Maintain a cumulative unadjusted Auburn GPA of at least 3.4 to remain in good standing in the Honors College . urth-Year Students Complete a minimum of two Honors Academic Courses during the academic year.
+Honors College students not enrolled in an Honors course will lose Honors College membership, if an updated Plan of Study does not reflect the student's lack of Honors course enrollment. u If Honors Academic Courses have not been completed, students will complete the remaining Honors hours.
+Complete Honors Senior-Year Honors Experience (Departmental Capstone at the Honors level, Honors Research and Thesis/Presentation, or Three graduate-level courses in the major field of study).
 Submit Graduation Review Form the semester prior to graduation.
-Optional: Complete 6 hours of Honors Capstone/Apogee Experience (Thesis/Project/ Enhanced Study Abroad or 6 hours of Honors Seminar).
-Optional: Submit completed Honors Capstone/Apogee Thesis/Project by the last day of class of the graduation semester.
+Maintain a cumulative unadjusted Auburn GPA of at least 3.4 to remain in good standing in the Honors College